18 Iconic English Music Videos to Crank Up Your Vocabulary

 Melting has two main uses.
 First, it means that something is so hot in temperature that it is turning into (becoming) a liquid.

-Second, if someone makes your heart melt, it means that you are falling in love with them.
-This is a more advanced use of this word.
+Second, if someone makes your heart melt, it can mean that you are falling in love with them.

 Michael Jackson uses it to mean that a girl is making him melt from how much he loves her.
 He is falling in love with her.